mewmix/meme/README.md

 ![screenshot](readme.png)

-## Deploying
+## Deploying - Or Editing

-Statesman images, fonts, etc. are currently in the app so you'll need to follow the steps below to customize the app for your use:
+ images, fonts, etc. are currently in the app so you'll need to follow the steps below to customize the app for your use:

 1. Add appropriate images to `source/images/`.
 2. Edit the settings file at `source/javascripts/settings.js`.